isomerpages/gb-assist/pages/solutionrepo/solution393.md

 N.A. for non-SMEs

 #### Things to Note
-- Minimum bowl capacity of 20 liters.
+Minimum bowl capacity of 20 litres
-- Minimally 3 speed options
+Minimally 3 speed options
-- Comes with bowl and minimum of 2 out of 3 tools - Mixing paddle, Whisk, Hook
+Speeds range from 100 to 500 rpm for smaller mixers (less than 100 litres) Comes with bowl and minimum 2 out of 3 tools - Mixing paddle, whisk, hook and similar tools.
+Similar tools will include beater, whip.
+Safety guard should be supportable

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
-The purchase of pre-owned/used equipment is not supportable.

 #### Contact Information
 N.A.